 To start the application process, the applicant must submit the following items together:

-Completed Preliminary Application
+- Completed Preliminary Application Packet

-Copy of your EMT/Paramedic Certification
+- A copy of your EMT/Paramedic Certification

 Step 2: Attend Mandatory Orientation